 When I was young summer holidays were generally camping trips to the Lake District or ‘days out’.
-Days out were day trips generally locally and usually by train.
+Days out were day trips to the seaside of the moors.
 The most popular local seaside destinations for the children of Middlesbrough were Redcar, Saltburn and Whitby.

-Each seaside town had its own particular draw, Redcar had gaming arcades and a cinema, Saltburn had a cliff lift and rock pools, Whitby, my favourite, had the Hand of Glory.
+Each seaside town had its own particular draw, Redcar had gaming arcades and a cinema, Saltburn had a cliff lift and rock pools, Whitby, my favourite, had Dracula, the 99 steps and The Hand of Glory.

-The Hand was, and still is, kept in a display cabinet in the Whitby Museum.
+The Hand was, and still is, kept in a display cabinet in the Whitby Museum at Pannett Park.
 The museum remains one of my favourite places.
-It’s a lovely place that rejects the need for modern push-button interactivity and focuses on antiquarianism, stimulating our natural curiosity by presenting us with strange, beautiful, bizarre and exotic objects.
+It’s a lovely place that rejects the need for modern push-button interactivity and focuses on stimulating our natural curiosity by presenting us with strange, beautiful, bizarre and exotic objects.

 For further reading on the Hand of Glory I’d recommend a two-part essay by Robin Wilson entitled A Blaze of Glory published in the excellent quarterly magazine Northern Earth (issues 140 & 141).